1bl4z3r/hermit-V2/content/posts/the-figure-shortcode.md

 * Convert WEBP Images on the fly to JPG and serve WEBP images with JPG as a fallback.
 * If `src` contains a link (starting with http/https), it will be parsed accordingly.
 * 1-to-1 feature set compatiblity if you are using figure shortcode or `![]()`.
+* To use relative paths images need to be put in a folder "assets" in the root of the folder. see [Hugo docs] for more details.

 Here's some examples, please be aware that these styles only take effect when the page width is over 1300px.